walterfreeman/ast101/index.md

 ## Welcome to Astronomy 101!

-Welcome to our class!
-I'll be adding more material to the website soon now that I have the webhost fixed.
-Note that you can find links to all of the past lecture slides, along with approximate dates for everything and a semester plan, under the "Calendar" tab (computer) or menu item (mobile).

 ### Upcoming assignments:

 * Homework 1 is included as the back page of the <a href="tutorials/celestial-sphere/celestial-sphere.pdf">exercise on the celestial sphere</a>.
 It is due Thursday, September 8; the quiz is postponed to September 13.